-Laura Barrowman is the Chief Information Officer at Credit Suisse, working to provide a best-in-class technology service and software strategy for the bank in support of its digital transformation.
+Laura Barrowman is the former Chief Information Officer at Credit Suisse, where she worked to provide a best-in-class technology service and software strategy for the bank in support of its digital transformation.

 Laura joined Credit Suisse First Boston in September 1994.
 Throughout her career, Laura has passionately championed and empowered females through leading women’s groups, such as the IT Women’s Champions.
 She is also very committed to the advancement and globalization of STEM programs — and the overall proliferation of elevated educational opportunities for children — and serves as a trustee for Tech She Can.

 Other accolades of note include: serving as the co-chair of the WEF Global Future Council for Cybersecurity (2019); named to Financial News’ list of 100 Most Influential Women in Finance (2017, 2018, 2019); Credit Suisse Aeppli Winner (2018); and named to the Financial Times’ HERoes list of Champions of Women in Business (2018).